 |30 Day Unlimited Plan with 10GB||10 GB||$55|

-According to one particular Wal-Mart executive, Straight Talk is considered to be "one of the best-kept secrets" in the wireless industry.
-As a prepaid network, Straight Talk offers a few plans.
-Overall, these plans are awfully affordable, containing rather high amounts of high-speed data.
+According to one particular Wal-Mart executive, the Straight Talk service is considered to be "one of the best-kept secrets" in the wireless industry.
+As a prepaid network, Straight Talk offers a few no-contract plans.
+Overall, these monthly plans (as well as yearly, depending) are awfully affordable, containing rather high amounts of high-speed data.

 Straight Talk Monthly Plans

-Listed on Straight Talk's website are four prepaid plans to choose from, ranging from 100MB to 10GB of high-speed data.
+Listed on the Straight Talk website are four prepaid plans to choose from, ranging from 100MB to 10GB of high-speed data.
 Once the allotted data has been reached, the data speeds will be reduced to 2G levels.

 These monthly plans come with an Auto-Refill function, which saves you $1.00 every 30 days, which is only eligible with the $45 and $60 plans.